ShuxiChen/Data-Analytics-Course-Projects/Statistical Methods and Data Analysis/One-way ANOVA/README.md

 #### Scenario

 There are four drugs to reduce weight.
-Conduct an experiment with 3 observations be taken under each treatment.
+Sampling 12 observations to conduct an **balanced** experiment.
+(Each treatment has same number of observations.)

 #### Hypothesis